miartem-functions/oauth/README.md

 Azure Function is exposed through HTTP trigger and can be activated via authorized request.
 Expected response is:
 <pre>Hi there.
 This is '{username}@{directory}.onmicrosoft.com'</pre>

 Client application should be able to compose HTTP requests in order to get an access token and call registered API.
-Such tools as [Fiddler](http://www.telerik.com/fiddler) can be used to mimic client application.
+Such tools as [Fiddler](http://www.telerik.com/fiddler) can be used to mimic the client application.

 # Prerequisites
 1. <div>